laravel/docs/http-client.md

 <a name="testing"></a>
 ## Testing

 Many Laravel services provide functionality to help you easily and expressively write tests, and Laravel's HTTP wrapper is no exception.
 The `Http` facade's `fake` method allows you to instruct the HTTP client to return stubbed / dummy responses when requests are made.

+<a name="faking-responses"></a>
+### Faking Responses

 For example, to instruct the HTTP client to return empty responses with a `200` status code for every request, you may call the `fake` method with no arguments:

     use Illuminate\Support\Facades\Http;